Skip to content

 Bar Graphs: The Comparison Workhorse

 Bar graphs use rectangular bars to represent discrete categorical data.
-The length or height of each bar corresponds to its value.
-They excel at comparing values across categories but fail at showing trends over time or distributions.
+The length or height of each bar is proportional to its value, which gives readers an immediate visual comparison without requiring them to read numbers.

 import matplotlib.pyplot as plt